Closing a road lane or path

 Fee calculator

-The fee calculator must be completed and uploaded to your permit application.
+The fee calculator, when required, must be completed and uploaded to your permit application.

 2. Enter the details of your proposed closure